QuickDeck/BG3_2eSwashbuckler/README.md

 - Tumble Through makes an athletics check against a fixed DC, isntead of any quality of the target.
 In order for the jumping effect to work, this cannot be avoided.
 - Tumble Through uses some particularly odd tech to sort out its animation.
 Performance dependent, swashbucklers may polymorph into a halberd briefly at the start of combat.
 A fix for this will come eventually, but it is waiting on another mod to update.

+All content not owned by Paizo or Larian (code and icons) is licensed under [CC BY-NC-SA 4.0](<https://creativecommons.org/licenses/by-nc-sa/4.0/>).

 This mod uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy](<https://paizo.com/licenses/communityuse>).
 We are expressly prohibited from charging you to use or access this content.
 This mod is not published, endorsed, or specifically approved by Paizo.
 For more information about Paizo Inc. and Paizo products, visit [paizo.com](<https://paizo.com>).